 - The automation tool used for desktop application testing might not work on mobile applications.

 To address all the above technical aspects, the following types of testing are performed on Mobile applications.

-- Compatibility testing– Testing of the application in different mobiles devices, browsers, screen sizes and OS versions according to the requirements.
+- Compatibility testing: Testing of the application in different mobile devices, browsers, screen sizes, and OS versions according to the requirements.

-- Low level resource testing: Testing of memory usage, auto deletion of temporary files, local database growing issues known as low level resource testing.
+- Low-level resource testing: Testing of memory usage, auto-deletion of temporary files, and local database growing issues known as low-level resource testing.

-- Operational testing– Testing of backups and recovery plan if battery goes down, or data loss while upgrading the application from store.
+- Operational testing: Testing of backups and recovery plan if a battery goes down, or data is lost while upgrading the application from a store.